Updated on 18 July 2024 by: Yeo Yu Teng

 What Is Glycerine?

 For science enthusiasts, glycerine’s chemical formula is C3H8O3.
-While its chemical structure categorizes it as a sugar alcohol or polyol, it doesn’t have intoxicating effects like the ethanol in wines and beers.
+Its chemical structure classifies it as a sugar alcohol or polyol, though it does not have intoxicating effects like the ethanol found in wines and beers.

-The names glycerine or glycerine can be misleading because the “ine” suffix often refers to an amine, which has the -NH2 functional group.
-The name glycerol is more accurate as the “ol” denotes an alcohol.
+The names glycerine or glycerol may cause confusion, as the “ine” suffix often implies an amine, which contains the -NH2 functional group.
+The term glycerol is more accurate, as the “ol” suffix signifies an alcohol.

 How Is Glycerine Made?

-Glycerine is obtained from triglycerides, which are the main components of body fat in humans and animals, as well as vegetable oils.
-Triglycerides are esters where three fatty acid chains are bonded to one glycerol molecule.
-That’s why we have to “free up” the glycerol from the fatty acid chains if we want to get glycerine.
+Glycerine is produced from triglycerides, which are the main components of fats and vegetable oils.
+Triglycerides consist of three fatty acid chains attached to one glycerol molecule.
+To obtain glycerine, the bond between the fatty acids and glycerol must be broken.

 Hydrolysis